 Canfor had a memorandum of understanding with the former PA 13 holder, Louisiana Pacific.
-When LP sold the license to Tembec, this MoU was dissolved.
-Although a new agreement has not yet been formalized with Tembec, Canfor and Tembec have been operating under the intent of the former MoU.
-Tembec has the same commitment to report activities to Canfor, so that they can be incorporated into the annual reports.
+When LP sold the license to CMP which was purchased by Chetwynd Mechanical Pulp (CMP), this MoU was dissolved.
+Although a new agreement has not yet been formalized with CMP, Canfor and CMP have been operating under the intent of the former MoU.
+CMP has the same commitment to report activities to Canfor, so that they can be incorporated into the annual reports.